Read This First

 Prompt 3: Explain the asymmetry between the rhetorical limits on those who employ the ontological buffet and those constrained by proper standards of evidence.

-The section turns on Practical and Discursive Consequences.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Practical and Discursive Consequences in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are Practical and Discursive Consequences, Once the rational demand for evidential substantiation has been, and The Process of Constructing an Internally Logical Ideology.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Practical and Discursive Consequences, Once the rational demand for evidential substantiation has been, and The Process of Constructing an Internally Logical Ideology in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Flexibility in Argumentation